fmaussion/acinn_litsem/docs/index.rst

 Literature seminar in Glaciology & Climatology
 ==============================================

-Simple webpage for the participants of the literature seminar.
+Simple webpage for the participants of the ACINN literature seminar.

 .. toctree::
     :maxdepth: 1

+    orga
     ss_2016